top of page

 Merdeka 118: Touching the Skies

 Elevating Kuala Lumpur's skyline to new heights, Merdeka 118 stands tall as a 118-story megatall skyscraper.
 Soaring to a majestic height of 678.9 m (2,227 ft), it proudly holds the title of the second-tallest building and structure globally, second only to the Burj Khalifa.
 The name 'Merdeka,' meaning 'independence' in Malay, pays homage to its proximity to Stadium Merdeka.
 The completion of the spire in December 2022 marked its final towering height, making it not just the tallest building in Malaysia but also in Southeast Asia.
 Surpassing landmarks like Exchange 106 and Landmark 81, Merdeka 118 is the symbol of Malaysia's progress as a nation.
 The building is designed with a unique mixture of diamond-shaped glass facades, symbolizing the diversity of Malaysians.
 Inspired by Tunku Abdul Rahman's outstretched hand gesture while chanting 'Merdeka!' during the proclamation of Malaysia's independence on August 31, 1957, the design beautifully weaves historical significance into its modern architecture.
+The tower is scheduled to open later in 2025.

 bottom of page